 #10 Hoodwinker Sunfish

 The Hoodwinker Sunfish (Mola tecta), often called sunfish, is the world’s 10th largest fish.
 This Osteichthyes member has a flat elliptical shape.
 It can weigh up to 1.87 tons and be up to 7.9 feet long.
 Scientists working near New Zealand first reported it in 2014, but people have reported seeing it near Chile, South Africa, and Australia.
 This fish that often dives hundreds of feet to catch its meals was difficult for researchers to identify because it tends to live in the colder climates of Southern Hemisphere oceans where people usually do not go.
 This tailless fish has eluded researchers for years.
+That is one big fish in the ocean!

 #9 Sharptail Mola

-The very elusive Sharptail mola (Masturus lanceolatus) weighs up to 2 tons, and it can be up to 9.8 feet long.
+Here is another big fish in the ocean: the very elusive Sharptail mola (Masturus lanceolatus) weighs up to 2 tons, and it can be up to 9.8 feet long.
 This Osteichthyes looks like an elliptical sunfish in many ways, but it has a tail that has a sword-like protrusion in its center.
 It usually lives in tropical and temperate waters.
 Scientists do not know much about its behavior or the many locations where it may live.
 Anglers have caught this fish in the Gulf of Mexico.

 #8 Beluga Sturgeon